Tarquinia Molza: Early life and education

 Molza was born in Modena, the granddaughter of the poet Francesco Maria Molza, and the daughter of Camillus and Isabella Colombi.
 She was the eldest of nine brothers and sisters.
 Her father agreed that she should have the same education as her brothers, and she learned Greek, Latin, Hebrew, and philosophy until she was sixteen.
 She studied with the scholar Giovanni Berettari, of Modena, called Poliziano, and learned astronomy from the mathematician Antony Guarini.
 She married Paolo Porrino in 1560, who supported her returning to school, where she studied with Francesco Patrizi.
 She was widowed by 1579.

 Musical career

 Because she was widowed, she was recruited to become the lady-in-waiting to Duchess Margherita Gonzaga d'Este in 1583 and moved to Ferrara, where she became a famous performer, conductor, and composer.
-Molza was dismissed from her position in 1589 and returned to Mantua when she was accused of having an affair with Flemish composer Giaches de Wert.
+Molza was dismissed from her position in 1589 and returned to Modena when she was accused of having an affair with Flemish composer Giaches de Wert.
 Minor nobility (as ladies-in-waiting to the duchess were considered) were not to involve themselves with members of the servant class (as minor composers such as Wert were considered).
 She claimed that her relationship with Wert was a friendship, and not sexual.